 I’ve attached a more recent image for comparison.
 The old pub was situated on the corner of St Albans Road and Blackhorse Lane.

 I have a few more pics around the area, perhaps to share at a later date.
-If you’re interested in a high resolution print of this photo for personal use, please let me know.
 This is a pic from one of the chapter’s in a personal family history book I wrote.

 As usual, if you’d like to give feedback or if I’ve got anything wrong, please add your comment below.